devklick/quoted/quoted_db_seeder/README.md

 # Quoted DB Seeder

 This app is responsible for seeding data into the Quoted DB.
-It reads data from CSV* and adds it to the database if it does not already exist.
+It reads shows, seasons, episodes, and quotes from Google Sheets and idempotently inserts them into the database.

 ## Usage